FairwindsOps/charts/stable/aws-iam-authenticator/README.md

 # aws-iam-authenticator

-Runs the AWS Iam Authenticator as a daemonset on master nodes in order to authenticator you uses with AWS IAM.
+Runs the AWS Iam Authenticator as a daemonset on master nodes in order to authenticate your users with AWS IAM.
 This requires additional setup on your cluster to work.
 See the [docs](https://github.com/kubernetes-sigs/aws-iam-authenticator) for more information.

 ## Configuration